Waseemalame/Product-Mutt/Readme.md

 Downloading the App
-Clone this repository git clone git@github.com:Waseemalame/Product-Mutt.git
+Clone this repository using `git clone git@github.com:Waseemalame/Product-Mutt.git`

 Install all packages in both the frontend and backend folders npm install